 (birds in flight, Aug, MA).

-The common call of the Dunlin is a low kree (bird in flight, Apr, NJ).
+The common call of the Dunlin is a low kree (May, NJ).

 Various calls by a feeding flock (Nov, NJ).

 The calls of Purple Sandpipers are reminiscent of Barn Swallows.